palantir/gradle-conjure/README.md

 ## Publishing
 To enable publishing of your API definition for external consumption, you may use the `com.palantir.conjure-publish` plugin instead of `com.palantir.conjure` plugin.
-The behaviour of these plugins is identical, except that `com.palantir.conjure-publish` also creates a new `"conjure"` publication.
+This plugin applies `com.palantir.conjure` and also creates a new `"conjure"` publication.

 ## Contributing